-At Amsterdam Nursing Home, a long-term care facility located in New York, NY, my staff and I have taken a proactive approach to establish a personalized level of comfort and independence for each resident at mealtime.
-A significant part of this approach has been to address dehydration and malnutrition issues that have been particularly associated with residents who have a swallowing disorder known as dysphagia.
+At Amsterdam Nursing Home, a long-term care facility located in New York, NY, my staff and I take care to establish a personalized level of comfort and independence for each resident at mealtimes.
+A significant part of this approach involves addressing dehydration and malnutrition issues in residents who have a swallowing disorder known as dysphagia.

-Our lessons learned by serving many people in a group setting may hopefully shorten the learning curve for family members who are caring for their loved ones at home.
-When it comes to encouraging participation and promoting enjoyment during mealtimes, all caregivers should consider the important roles that taste, texture, enjoyment, independence and dignity play.
+The lessons we have learned by serving many people in a group setting will hopefully shorten the learning curve for family members who are caring for their loved ones at home.
+When it comes to encouraging participation and promoting enjoyment during mealtimes, all caregivers should consider the important roles that taste, texture, presentation, independence and dignity play.

 Taste and Variety

 It is crucial to remember that before the swallowing disorder arrived, you and your loved one truly enjoyed dining.
-Dysphagia may complicate mealtimes a bit, but with a little bit of help, it is still possible for them to enjoy food and eating.
+Dysphagia may complicate mealtimes, but with a little bit of help, it is still possible for them to enjoy food and eating.

 We all have our favorite foods, but we also enjoy variety.
-Since your loved one can no longer enjoy an assortment of textures in their food, different flavors and tastes must be the main source of variety.
-Take the time to incorporate different flavors and, if they enjoy seasonings, use varying spice profiles to keep things interesting.
-For example, when thickened to the proper consistency, a basic tomato sauce or soup can serve as a base for numerous Italian, Tex-Mex or Curry flavor profiles with the addition of different herbs and spices.
+Since your loved one can no longer enjoy an assortment of textures in their food, different tastes must be the main source of variation.
+Take the time to incorporate different flavors and, if they enjoy seasonings, alternate spice profiles to keep things interesting.
+For example, when thickened to the proper consistency, a basic tomato sauce or soup can serve as a base for numerous Italian, Tex-Mex or curry dishes, with the addition of different herbs and spices.
 Providing a diverse selection of foods also better ensures that your loved one is getting a wide range of vitamins, nutrients and minerals.

 Furthermore, there are several naturally thick items available at the grocery store that can help diversify your home menu, including yogurt, smoothies, applesauce, cream soups and puddings.
 These options can help alleviate some pressure on you, the caregiver, when it comes to cooking from scratch and/or thickening every meal yourself.